The 120 million Shadow People of the Pakistani populace: its WOMEN.

 Below is a pithy, grass root level prescription that can start paving the way for a more equitable, respectable Islamic society.

 Change the culture in your homesteads: There is no greater or more effective education than that which is provided in the impressionable years in the sanctity of the home.
 For too long have we, the Pakistani (and in fact, the sub continental) parents fostered the preferential son treatment.
 Of putting the boys at the front and centre of the universe.
-Of fomenting the bizarre idea that their sisters are convenient appendages to their superhero cloaks of getting ahead/ of progressing/ of “carrying on the (dubious!) family name”.
+Of promoting the bizarre idea that their sisters are convenient appendages to their superhero cloaks of getting ahead/ of progressing/ of “carrying on the family name”.
 You, the parents, know every time you faithfully abet and encourage this exploitation of the girls in your family; and you need to stop.
-In the name of all that is just and decent, you need to cease and desist playing your malefic part in this patriarchal ploy.
+In the name of all that is just and decent, you need to cease and desist playing your horrendous part in this patriarchal ploy.
 I won’t go into preaching what to do here instead.
 The prescription is as simple as it is clear: foster an environment of trust, respect, security and equal opportunity for all your children.

 Make all schools and universities all-inclusive: The version of religion/ custom/ creed where girls and boys are kept rigorously separate during their formative years, has to change.
 It is not only that we do not have the economic luxury nor the academic expertise to run parallel systems of education segregated by gender, it is also the most counter intuitive manner in which to prepare these young women and men in becoming upstanding members of their communities.
 It is at these centres of learning that they will acclimatise to each other, to learn to respect each other and to live communally without the awkwardness that is currently a part of almost all adult inter-gender interactions.
 This convention of keeping “our girls safe” by keeping them distant from the boys, has led to the formation of a social system that is regressive, archaic and has shown to be unconscionably harmful to the psychology and well being of both genders.
 One has ended up donning the mantle of the victim and the other has become the perpetual perpetrator.
-Gender-unify our educational system, and while endowing our young boys and girls with “book smarts”, coach them equally on developing their “street/ community smarts” to enable each one to live a respectable, rewarding life despite the curve balls the universe is wont to throw off and on.
+Gender-unify our educational system, and while endowing our young boys and girls with “book smarts”, coach them equally on developing their “street/ community smarts” to enable each one to live a respectable, rewarding life despite the curve balls the universe tends to throw off and on.

-Overturn and replace archaic, female-victimising policies: Starting from the national and moral embarrassment that is the current Hudood Ordnance*, to all the primitive rural customs that put the female front and centre as the Pawn of Retribution for all the nefarious actions of the men in their communities.
+Overturn and replace archaic, female-victimising policies: Starting from the national and moral embarrassment that is the current Hudood Ordnance*, to all the primitive rural customs that put the female front and centre as the Pawn of Retribution for all the criminal actions of the men in their communities.
 This particular facet requires somewhat of a step-back because it compels our very lawmakers to recalibrate the way in which they perceive the status of the average Pakistani (Muslim?) woman.
 It requires unequivocally clamping down on the religious fundamental fringe taking women’s lives and the law into their hands to dispense their barbaric version of justice.
 It requires an end to Inquisition-era relics preaching to women on how to best fade into the scenery.
 Which brings me to the next point.

 Re-introduce Civics as a compulsory university level course: Civics, that academic gem from yesteryear, teaching public propriety and communal sophistication, that has, with every other decent and ethical credo, been washed away by the corrupt tides of recent times.
 Enrich it with a Social Ethics curriculum, at the beating heart of which should be the steady progress towards true gender equality.
 Let the gender dialogue start in this Civics & Social Ethics class.
 Make it legitimate and appropriate to expose, debate and discuss the sexual discrimination that is rampant in every aspect of our society.
 Encourage both men and women to look within themselves and their communities for ways in which to counter the gender blight.
 For those already in sensitive policy making posts, this will mean a re-education on modern gender roles and in the case of Islamic republics, also highlighting the rich religious tradition on the status of women, that has existed for centuries.